 Today is safe with few western tourists.

 Basilique Notre Dame d’Afrique.
-On a hill overlooking the Mediterranean, 19th century constructed by the French.
+On a hill overlooking the Mediterranean, the 19th century was constructed by the French.
 An inscription within the church states: “Our Lady of Africa, pray for us and for the Muslims”.

 Djamaâ el-Djazaïr (Great Mosque of Algiers).
 White with a nice minaret/clocktower and dome.
 Not open.